Why Work-Life Balance Is Hard for Everyone

 Tip #2- Determine Your Own Reasonable Disconnect From Work After Hours

 Set a specific time each day to disconnect from work completely.
 This may mean stopping email checks, logging off work platforms, or silencing work notifications.
-This intentional boundary helps create a healthier balance between your professional or personal life, allowing you to recharge and focus on matters outside of work.
+This intentional boundary helps create a healthier balance between your professional and personal life, allowing you to recharge and focus on matters outside of work.

 Disconnecting from work can also mean shifting away from work-related thoughts, so you can fully engage in non-work related activities and unwind.
 You are more than your job or career, and having a meaningful life outside of work is essential for your overall well-being.